torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 this case, the device driver must use special features and not directly access the buffer.
 This is necessary to prevent access to invalid memory areas.

-Another difference from the userpace scheduling, relative to memory, is due to the stack, a stack whose size is fixed and limited.
+Another difference from the user-space scheduling, relative to memory, is due to the stack, a stack whose size is fixed and limited.
 A stack of 4K it is used in Linux, and a stack of 12K is used in Windows.
 For this reason, the allocation of large structures on stack or the use of recursive calls should